tylercamp/palcalc/PalCalc.Solver/README.md

 If the player owns equivalent male and female Pals, the solver can combine them into a composite owned candidate.
 A later step can use whichever owned Pal has the required gender instead of breeding another copy just for its gender.

+**What gets tracked:**

+1. The "guaranteed gender" of a given Pal.
+If the gender can't be guaranteed (namely for "owned pals"), then a "wildcard" gender value is used.

 ## Estimating the Effort of a Path